skye2k2/clashjs/README.md

   * `north`, `east`, `south` or `west`: To turn to that direction.
   * `shoot`.
 To shoot if the user has enough ammo.

-Any other response, trying to move outside the arena size (`game.gridSize`) or trying to shoot without ammo, will result in a no-op.
+Any other response, trying to move outside the arena size (`game.gridSize`) or trying to shoot without ammo, will result in a no-op and your turn is skipped.
+If you throw an exception in your `ai` function your turn will be skipped.

 All positions in the game are in a 2 item array: `[verticalOffset, horizontalOffset]` from upper left corner, zero indexed, so essentially `[Y, X]` except in the 4th quadrant so Y increases as you go down the board.